SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 #### 4.2.7.5 Delete by Name

-Delete a credential by its full name.
-Returns a boolean indicating success or failure.
+You can delete a credential by its full name.
+The following example returns a boolean indicating success or failure:

 ```csharp
 bool deleteCertificate = await _credHub.DeleteByNameAsync("/MyPreviouslyGeneratedCertificate");